Sholem Aleichem’s Letter to Jacob Dinezon

 Most Dear and Best Friend J. Dinezohn!

-[2] Dr. Gershon Levin or Lewin (1868-1939), house surgeon for the Jewish hospital in Warsaw, writer, and community leader.
+[2] Dr. Gershon Levin or Lewin (1868-1939), writer, community leader, and house surgeon for the Jewish hospital in Warsaw.

-[4] Writer and editor Mordkhe Spektor or Mordecai Spector (1858–1925) who worked with Ben-Avigdor.
+[4] Mordechai Spector or Mordecai Spector (1858–1925) was a writer and editor who worked with Ben-Avigdor.

 Return to Research Page